All Episodes

 Why don't we have a resolution that says no cutoff of funding?

-And of course, subsequent to that, the communists waking up in Vietnam and realizing, well, I guess now that we've done all that, we've got to turn capitalist anyway in order to eat, which is what they basically done.
+And of course, subsequent to that, the communists waking up in Vietnam and realizing, well, I guess now that we've done all that, we've got to turn capitalist anyway in order to eat, which is what they've basically done.

-But this is um the dismantling, the potential see this is Bush saying, okay, you know, if diplomacy is going to work, if talking to the enemy works, then fine, let's talk to the enemy and find out.
+See, this is Bush saying, okay, you know, if diplomacy is going to work, if talking to the enemy works, then fine, let's talk to the enemy and find out.

 Let's talk to North Korea.

-Sit down as reasonable men as the uh anti-Civil War Peace Democrats of the North wanted to do when Abraham Lincoln wasn't winning.
+Can we talk to the enemy and make reasonable compromise, sit down as reasonable men, as the anti-Civil War Peace Democrats of the North wanted to do when Abraham Lincoln wasn't winning.

-Uh sit down with the Confederates.
+Sit down with the Confederates.

 Isn't it possible we can come to some agreement?